-In 2016, the share of steel exports sent to Thailand from its top import sources increased from six of the top 10 sources for which data are available.
-In 2016, the share of the Indonesia's steel exports to Thailand showed the largest increase (up 10.4 percentage points from 2015), followed by Taiwan (up 1.6 percentage points), China (up percentage points), and points).
+In 2016, the share of stee exports sent to Thailan from its top import source increased from six of the top 10 sources for which data are available.
+In 2016 the share of the Indonesia' steel exports to Thailand showed the largest increase (up 10.4 percentage point from 2015), followed by Taiwan (up 1.6 percentage points), China (up 1. percentage points), an Japan (up 1.5 percentag points).

-Japan (up 1.5 percentage Source: IHS Global Trade Atlas, based on export data per reporting country exports to Thailand from Russia showed a slight decrease (down 0.6 percentage points).
+Source: IHS Global Trade Atlas, based on export data per reporting coun \2015 and 2016 data for Iran not available \\2016 data for Vietnam and UAE not available exports to Thailand from Russia showed a slight decrease (down 0.6 percentage points).